The Wandering Songstress: Song title

-In the film, this song was called "Tianya Ge", "The Wandering Song" (天涯歌 (Tiānyá gē)), but became better known as "Tianya Genü".
+In the film, this song was called "Tianya Ge", "The Wandering Song" (天涯歌 (Tiānyá gē)), but became better known as "Tianya Genü" ("Ge" means "song" and "Genü" means "singing girl" or "songstress").
 "Tianya Genü" has been translated in various English sources as "The Wandering Songstress", "Singing Girl", "The Songstress of the World", "The Wandering Singer", "Singer at the Sky Edge", and "Singing Girl at the Edge of the World".
 The varying translations came from the different possible readings of the song title.
 "Tianya" (天涯) literally means "sky horizon" that carries the meaning of "at the end of the world", but within the context of the song it also has the figurative meanings of "someone separated by a long distance" from the phrase "tianya haijiao" (天涯海角, "ends of the world", used in a Tang dynasty poem that describes someone wandering looking for a person far away), which is part of the lyrics that describe someone seeking to find her intended.

 Composition and orchestration

-According to the composer He Luting, the director of the film Street Angel found two urban folk ballads from Suzhou he wanted to use on the film, "Crying on the Seventh Seven Day Cycle" (哭七七) and "One Who Knows Me Well" (知心客), which He Luting then adapted to become "Song of the Four Season" (四季歌) and "The Wandering Songstress" respectively.
+According to the composer He Luting, the director of the film Street Angel found two urban folk ballads from Suzhou he wanted to use in the film, "Crying on the Seventh Seven Day Cycle" (哭七七) and "One Who Knows Me Well" (知心客), which He Luting then adapted to become "Song of the Four Season" (四季歌) and "The Wandering Songstress" respectively.
 The songs were arranged according to principles of Western music composition.

 "The Wandering Songstress" was performed in a traditional Chinese vocal style, accompanied by Chinese music instruments such as erhu, pipa, and sanxian in the manner of a Jiangnan ballad.
 According to He, the recording was done quickly as Zhou Xuan grasped the idea of how the song should be performed very quickly.